nicolasgioanni/LeetNotes/Notes/blind75.md

             <li>Recursively check all 4 directions</li>
           </ul>
         </li>
+        <li>Result: Iterate over one ocean’s reachable set and add any cell that also appears in the other ocean’s set to the result.</li>
       </ol>
     </li>
-    <li>4) Result: Iterate over one ocean’s reachable set and add any cell that also appears in the other ocean’s set to the result.</li>
   </ul>

 **Course Schedule** *([Problem](https://leetcode.com/problems/course-schedule/) | [Solution](../Problems/0207.%20Course%20Schedule/solution.py))*